Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 5. Skin infection from excessive scratching can occur.
 Red bumps and at times pus formation indicates infection.

-6. Body parts affected by Atopic Dermatitis:
+6. Body parts affected by atopic dermatitis:

-Although Atopic Dermatitis can appear on any part of the body, its common sites are bends of elbows, behind knees, face and neck.
+Although atopic dermatitis can appear on any part of the body, its common sites are bends of elbows, behind knees, face and neck.
 Other sites of infection may be around eyes and ankles.
 Scalp and face are the common sites in Infantile Eczema.
 Atopic Dermatitis in bends of elbow, knees or behind ears is known as Flexural Eczema.

 In infants, there is dry skin with redness, itching and scaling.
 This may disturb sleep.
-Rash on cheeks, scalp, front of arms or legs may occur.
+Rashes on cheeks, scalp, front of arms or legs may occur.
 In some cases, fluid may ooze from rash.

 Signs And Symptoms In Children